-Figure 35 shows the effect of grouping the segments in an adaptation set based on their area in 3D.
+Figure 4.10 shows the effect of grouping the segments in an adaptation set based on their area in 3D.
 The PSNR significantly improves when the 3D area of faces is considered for creating the segments.
 Since all segments are of the same size, sorting the faces by area before grouping them into segments leads to a skew distribution of how useful the segments are.
-This skewness means that the decision
+This skewness means that the decision that the client makes (to download those with the largest utility first) can make a bigger difference in the quality.

-We also compared the greedy vs. proposed streaming policy (as shown in Figure 36) for limited bandwidth (5 Mbps).
+We also compared the greedy vs. proposed streaming policy (as shown in Figure 4.11) for limited bandwidth (5 Mbps).
 The proposed scheme outperforms the greedy during the first 30s and does a better job overall.
-Table 7 shows the average PSNR for the proposed method and the greedy method for different downloading bandwidth.
+Table 4.3 shows the average PSNR for the proposed method and the greedy method for different downloading bandwidth.
 In the first 30 sec, since there are relatively few 3D contents downloaded, making a better decision at what to download matters more: we observe during that time that the proposed method leads to 1 - 1.9 dB better in quality terms of PSNR compared to the greedy method.

-Table 8 shows the distribution of texture resolutions that are downloaded by greedy and our proposed scheme, at different bandwidths.
+Table 4.4 shows the distribution of texture resolutions that are downloaded by greedy and our proposed scheme, at different bandwidths.
 Resolution 5 is the highest and 1 is the lowest.
-The table shows a weakness of the greedy policy: the distributioon of downloaded textures does not adapt to the bandwidth.
-In contrast, our proposed streaming policy adapts to an increasing bandwidth by downloading higher resolution textures (13.9% at 10 Mbps, vs. 0.3% at 2.5 Mbps).
+The table shows a weakness of the greedy policy: the distribution of downloaded textures does not adapt to the bandwidth.
+In contrast, our proposed streaming policy adapts to an increasing bandwidth by downloading higher resolution textures (13.9% at

+10 Mbps, vs. 0.3% at 2.5 Mbps).
 In fact, an interesting feature of our proposed streaming policy is that it adapts the geometry-texture compromise to the bandwidth.
 The textures represent 57.3% of the total amount of downloaded bytes at 2.5 Mbps, and 70.2% at 10 Mbps.
 In other words, our system tends to favor geometry segments when the bandwidth is low, and favor texture segments when the bandwidth increases.